-(On single phase motors, the terminal block must be set up in accordance with the nameplate instructions and/or wiring diagram.
+On single phase motors, the terminal block must be set up in accordance with the nameplate instructions and/or wiring diagram.
 This set up must match the line voltage.
 If the motor is multi-speed or multi-voltage, the winding leads must be grouped and connected as shown on the motor wiring diagram.
 The line voltage must correspond with proper grouping of motor leads.
-The wiring diagram must be followed explicitly, or serious motor or starter damage will occur.)
-Don't operate at RPM higher than cataloged.
+The wiring diagram must be followed explicitly, or serious motor or starter damage will occur.